brikis98/yevgeniy-brikman-homepage/_posts/2010-12-19-flatland-and-my-adventures-in-stanfords.md

 the 3rd book in the Ender's Game series.
 They had it!
 I wrote down the call number and headed down to the stacks with Molly.

-20 minutes later, we came back to the terminal empty handed.
+20 minutes later, we came back to the terminal empty-handed.
 The book was nowhere to be found.
 I continued searching.
 [The Island](http://www.amazon.com/Island-Perennial-Classics-Aldous-Huxley/dp/0060085495)?
 Out.
 [The Girl Who Kicked the Hornets'